Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Fidelity-aware multipartite distribution protocols

 \subsection{GHZ state generation}

 We describe an approach for generating a GHZ state from a tree or star of Bell states shared over a quantum network.
 However, other equivalent schemes could also be used \cite{meignant2019distributing,avis2023analysis}.
-The scheme proposed assumes a tree layout but, as all star topologies are also valid trees, the scheme is valid for both the star and tree approaches.
-Fig. \ref{fig:fuse_tree} shows how the operations described can be used to transform a tree of entanglement links into a GHZ state shared between the users.
+Once the routing solution has been selected, the means of distributing the GHZ state is identical for both the single-path and multi-path routing approaches.
+The scheme proposed assumes a tree layout but, as all star topologies are also trees, the scheme is valid for both the star and tree approaches.
+Fig.~\ref{fig:fuse_tree} shows how the operations described can be used to transform a tree of entanglement links into a GHZ state shared between the users.
 The tree routing solution $R$ is first reduced by performing entanglement swapping along any branches in the tree.
 This results in a set of Bell states shared between the nodes at the end-points of each branch.
 These nodes will be the users nodes, as well as any fork nodes of the routing solution.
 Entanglement fusion is then performed at all nodes in this reduced tree that hold multiple qubits of the Bell states.
 After the entanglement fusion operations, a GHZ state has been generated that is shared between the users and fork nodes.
-A final step is to remove any qubits from the GHZ state held at the fork nodes by means of a $X$-basis measurement.
-The resulting state, up to locally applied corrections, is a $N$-qubit GHZ state shared between the set of users $S$, such that each user holds a single qubit of the GHZ state.
+A final step is to remove any qubits from the GHZ state held at the fork nodes by means of an $X$-basis measurement.
+The resulting state, up to locally applied corrections, is an $N$-qubit GHZ state shared between the set of users $S$, such that each user holds a single qubit of the GHZ state.
+Qubit removal is an optional operation that can be performed to ensure the distributed state is exactly an $N$-qubit GHZ state shared between the user nodes $S$.
+Otherwise, the state distributed would be a larger GHZ state with qubits also held at the `fork' nodes.
+For some applications, a larger GHZ state will not be an issue but for others, such as QKD, this would not be acceptable.